 3. Eating PrincipleEagles do not eat dead things.
 They feed only on fresh prey.
 Vultures eat dead animals, but eagles will not.

-- Be careful with what you feed your eyes and ears with, especially in movies and on TV.
+- Be careful with what you feed your eyes and ears with, especially in a movies and on TV.